azamsharp/ai-ml-aais/module1/index.md

-# AAIS-202 - Introduction to Python Programming
+# Module 1 - Introduction to Python Programming

 ## Conditionals and Working with Strings